Crime Victim Center's

 As always, the health, safety and well-being of our clients, staff and extended family is of paramount concern.
 We will continue to carefully monitor this quickly evolving situation and are here to assist our clients.
 For additional information about COVID-19, visit the Centers of Disease Control and Prevention at cdc.gov.
 The CDC has also put together this helpful handout on what you can do to mitigate the spread of COVID-19.

 What does this mean for our Clients and Supporters?

-Crime Victim Center's Annual Trivia Night scheduled for April 4th will be rescheduled.
-Date to be determined.
+Crime Victim Center's Annual Trivia Night scheduled for April 4th will be rescheduled to Friday, August 28th

 The Legal HelpLine will still be taking calls.
 Contact them at 314-664-6699

-The Crime Victim Center is cancelling all Walk-In hours until further notice.
+The Crime Victim Center is suspending client Walk-In hours until further notice.
 If you have questions about Illinois or Missouri Victim Compensation, paperwork, please contact us at (314) 652-3623, leave a voicemail, and a staff member will call you back and walk you through the process.

 The Crime Victim Center will provide operational updates on its website and Facebook, as needed.

 Our hearts go out to all who have been affected by COVID-19—together we will successfully navigate this situation.
-Thank you for your support, and please do not hesitate to the Crime Victim Center with any questions you may have.
+Thank you for your support, and please do not hesitate to contact us through email or phone with any questions you may have.

 Be kind to one another!